ritusantra/ritusantra/README.md

 ## I’m currently learning 🌱

-Machine Learning Algorithms and Fundamental of Statistice.
+Machine Learning Algorithms and Fundamental of Statistics.

 ## My skillsets are 👩‍💻